Effective-Nihilists/sociable_bot/sociable_bot/docs/source/tutorial_web_page.rst

 Web Page
 ==========================

-Open your bot's eyes
+Let's create a bot that will complain about the news.
+This bot requires a new Python package dependency which is handled by updating requirements.txt file.

 .. warning::
-    Make sure to add the :ref:`video tag <concept_export>` to the bot
+    Make sure to add the :ref:`web tag <concept_export>` to the bot

 .. admonition:: main.py